kiante-fernandez/select_multi_options/README.md

 ~~- Create the practice trials~~
 ~~- add the get ratings task afterwards (piloting in demo mode now)~~

+change the color of the yellow (it's too bright?)

 introduction:
 ~~- condition randomization~~
 calibration screen (only one?)